MirrorNetworking/Mirror/doc/Guides/Serialization.md

 ## Debugging

-Tools such as [dnSpy](https://github.com/0xd4d/dnSpy) can be used to view the complied code after Weaver has altered it.
+You can use tools like [dnSpy](https://github.com/0xd4d/dnSpy) to view the complied code after Weaver has altered it.
 This can help to understand and debug what Mirror and Weaver does.